Dsrkblood/Calculator/README.md

 - Creating a universal custom hook to manage HttpRequest for retrieving data to the Meals component and sending to the Checkout component.
 - Using two contexts to remove prop drilling, and using 'useReducer' hook.
 - Use of browser built-in functions such as Intl.NumberFormat, FormData

-## ReactClass

-- Learning the previous way of creating components through classes in order to understand them in case of older projects
-- Getting to know componentDidMount, componentDidUpdate and componentWillUnmount
-- Getting to know Error Boundaries which can be used only in classes
-- componentDidCatch